-OSSE will collaborate, where possible with the WIC, WIOA Core Programs, partners, providers and other stakeholders to avoid duplicating efforts in order to maximize the impact of the activities described above.
+In carrying out this section, OSSE AFE shall collaborate where possible with the WIC, WIOA core program partners and other stakeholders and avoid duplicating efforts, in order to maximize the impact of the activities described above.

 (f) Assessing Quality.
 Describe how the eligible agency will assess the quality of providers of adult education and literacy activities under title II and take actions to improve such quality, including providing the activities described in section 223(a)(1)(B) of WIOA.